vestrel00/contacts-android/docs/other/get-set-clear-contact-raw-contact-options.md

 Thus, the update APIs provided in this library overshadows membership changes to the favorites group with the value of `Options.starred`.
 In other words, the only way to star/favorite Contacts and RawContacts is to set the value of `Options.starred`.
-If you really want to star/favorite Contacts/RawContacts via membership to the favorites group (not recommended), then you must exclude `Fields.Contact.Options.Starred` and `RawContactsFields.Options.Starred` from the insert/update operations.
+If you really want to star/favorite Contacts/RawContacts via membership to the favorites group (not recommended), then you must include `Fields.GroupMembership.GroupId` and also exclude `Fields.Contact.Options.Starred` and `RawContactsFields.Options.Starred` from the insert/update operations.

 ## Using the ui RingtonePicker extensions